meganrenae21/life-bingo/README.md

 ### How do I report a bug or issue?

 Please use the [issues tab](https://github.com/meganrenae21/life-bingo/issues) for bug reporting.
 Make sure to look through current open issues to ensure you are not submitting a duplicate.
-Please properly label your issue with one of the following:
+Please properly label your issue with one of the following (**please do not give the issue a priority label**):

 - **bug**: something is broken that won't allow you to access the app's core functionality
 - **enhancement**: you have a suggestion for an added feature or functionality
 - **question**: you need info on how to do something in the app, or a general question about how the app works
 - **documentation**: you found something amiss in the doc file, such as a broken link or directions that are no longer valid
+- **dependency**: an issue related to one of the app's dependency (ex: a dependency is deprecated, or the app is out of date with a dependency)

 ### Do you welcome pull requests?